plrguez/fuse-od-source/Platform/readme.txt

 ### Triple Buffer ###
 ---------------------

 There is an implementation to use the triple buffer.
-It can be enabled at General options or whith combo hotkeys 'L1' + 'R1'.
+It can be enabled at General options or whith combo hotkeys 'L1' + 'R1' + 'B'.

 If tripple buffer is activated then an [B] will be at status line.